Chicagoans mostly grumble about city's new bag tax

 “From an ecological standpoint, this is great,” Roz Moreno wrote in a comment on Facebook.
 “I’ve used my own reusable bags for years.
 Plastic bags end up in landfills.
 We have to do everything we can to save the planet.”

-Beginning today, shoppers in Chicago will have to pay a 7-cent bag tax on disposable bags if they don’t bring their own reusable ones.
+Beginning today, shoppers in Chicago will pay a 7-cent bag tax on disposable bags provided by the store; they can avoid it by bringing their own bags.
 The new tax replaces Chicago’s previous plastic bag ban, which city officials say didn’t work as well as they planned.

 A handful of large retailers and city officials are trying to assist Chicagoans with the new tax by handing out free reusable bags today.